 This section describes some basics of BlackBerry 10 that you should familiarize yourself with.
-Learn about the different states that an application undergoes, the different API levels that you can target with your development, app permissions, and device characteristics.
+Learn about the different states that an app undergoes, the different API levels that you can target with your development, app permissions, and device characteristics.

 4) Building a user interface

-This section introduces you to some of the more important UI components that you'll need to build an app.
+This section introduces you to some of the more important UI components that you need to build an app.
 Learn about the basic core controls, layout and navigation, and more advanced features like lists and animations.

 5) Storing, retrieving, and pushing data